Highway-Kebabbery/Job-Scraper/README.md

 * Fix _setup.sh so that it always functions completely and perfectly.
 The issue has not yet been identified.
     * Omit this thought if this doesn't happen again before I finish everything, but I may want to make a note about force-quitting the app if it begins printing "y" to the terminal in an infinite loop.
     * If I can't figure out how to make setup flawless every time (which I will), then I need a note about potential errors.
+    * Note about having mirror groups for NA, SA, and Europe?
+Recommend reordering them based on location?
 * Finishing the README:
     * I need to add a screen recording of the app working when it's all running in the final implementation so that potential employers don't need to bother with trying to isntall.
 Use the "updates detected" notifications to show full functionality.
         * ***Start preparing for this 15 minutes beforehand so I get it in one go.***